Home » LISK Locations » This Location

 These images of the crime scene at Halsey Manor Road were taken from a News 12 report.
 The photo on the left shows police standing at the entrance to the access road.

-During a press conference about the murder, a police spokesperson said that the killer made no effort to hide Taylor's body:
+During a press conference about the murder, a police spokesperson said:

 "It doesn't really seem like they were concerned that the body would have been found.
 It certainly would not be a place to put a body if you were looking to hide it."